yshavit/effesvm_j/notes/vm-stack.md

     int  3
     isub

 From the perspective of `isub`, these seem to come in reverse order.
 The first item it sees is 3, and the second is 5.
 This is a convention, not a rule.
 If a specific opcode finds it much more convenient to work in a different order, it may do so.

+Pushing items in caller order has the advantage of having bytecode execution more closely mirror code.
+For instance, if a program executes `foo() + bar()`, pushing `foo()`'s result first is more intuitive.
+If `foo()` and `bar()` have side effects, this is visible to end users.

 Opening a frame